Historic Ocean Manor beachfront landmark on Fort Lauderdale's Galt Ocean Mile

 The Birth of Ocean Manor

-After WWII, Hunt moved to Florida with a bold plan for the eastern shoreline.
-In 1946 he transformed 110 acres into Coral Ridge, proving the demand for modern coastal living.
-By 1953, his partnership with Arthur Galt led to the purchase of 2,466 acres of undeveloped beachfront—paving the way for Ocean Manor’s construction, the rise of the Galt Ocean Mile, and, later, the founding of Coral Springs as a fully planned city.
+Following World War II, James S. Hunt relocated to Florida with a bold vision for coastal development.
+In 1946, he transformed 110 acres into Coral Ridge, demonstrating the demand for modern waterfront living.
+By 1953, his partnership with Arthur Galt led to the acquisition of 2,466 acres of undeveloped beachfront—paving the way for Ocean Manor’s construction, the emergence of the Galt Ocean Mile, and the later founding of Coral Springs as a fully planned city.

 2,466 Acres Acquired